mochoabuilds/Blunt-Coffee-index/README.md

 # REFERENCES

-* The Great Good Place by Roy Oldenberg (1989)
+* An Introduction to Statistical Learning with Applications in R by Gareth James et la.
+(2013)
-* Business Location Decisions Notes from Geoffrey J.D.
+* Business Location Decisions Class Notes from Geoffrey J.D.
 Hewings, University of Illinois (Fall 2014)
-* Statisical Analysis Notes from Ellen Fireman, University of Illinois (Fall 2015)
+* Statisical Analysis Class Notes from Ellen Fireman, University of Illinois (Fall 2015)
 * The Web Developer Bootcamp by Colt Steele